Arcoti/Artificial-Neural-Network/README.md

 # Artificial-Neural-Network
 This project aims to create an Artificial Neural Network (ANN) from scratch which will be trained to identify handwritten numbers from the MNIST database.
+As an extension, the program is also able to take in an image and provide its prediction.

 ### Overview